lucas-caribe/wallapp-backend/README.md

 ```
 ## Usage

-First you need to get the server running
+First you need to make the migrations and get the server running
 ```bash
 python3 manage.py migrate
 python3 manage.py runserver